mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 According to Google's [keyword planner](https://ads.google.com/home/tools/keyword-planner/), there are only ~70 searches per month for searches like "are pringles keto?"
 Whoever took the #1 spot would only get ~50 clicks per month.
 Is It Keto earns ~$0.01 per visitor, meaning the Pringles article would bring in about $6 per year.
 It's hard to justify the time or cost of crafting a dedicated article for so few readers.

-The numbers change if I can generate entire batches of articles with roughly the same effort other authors take to generate one article.
-There are probably 25 different brands and varieties of chips that have similar search traffic.
+The numbers change if I can generate entire *batches* of articles with roughly the same effort other authors take to generate one article.
+There are probably 25 different brands and varieties of potato chips that have similar search traffic.
 If I make a template that covers them all, that's $150 per year in extra revenue, which is a lot more appealing.
 I can likely re-use most of the content for chips for 1,000 other snack foods, so maybe that's an extra $6k year in revenue.

+## Other examples of long-tail SEO

 Zapier is a successful product that provides plumbing to connect different apps that are not aware of each other.
 They used a similar SEO strategy to build their business.

-They generate a dedicated page for every possible combination of their partner apps, so if you search "the gift goose + connectwise manage," the top result is Zapier's [auto-generated page](https://zapier.com/apps/the-gift-goose/integrations/connectwise-manage):
+Zapier generates a dedicated page for every possible combination of their partner apps, so if you search "the gift goose + connectwise manage," the top result is Zapier's [auto-generated page](https://zapier.com/apps/the-gift-goose/integrations/connectwise-manage):

 {{< img src="gift-goose-connectwise.png" alt="Screenshot of Zapier's page for The Gift Goose + ConnectWise" maxWidth="500px" hasBorder="true" caption="Zapier ranks highly for thousands of search queries because they auto-generate pages for every pair of applications they support." >}}